amark720/Data-Science-Projects/Deep Learning Projects/Car Brand Classifier And Deployment/README.md

 # Deep-Learning-Car-Brand
-classifies cars of different brands using transfer learning technique Resnet-50.
+"Car Brand Classifier App" Classifies cars of different brands using transfer learning technique Resnet-50.
 Here Transfer learning recognizes car brands of 3 different brands(i.e. Audi/Lamborghini/Mercedes).
 For the training set we used 80 images and for validation set 52 images.

 <br>